GannettDigital/api-docs/source/includes/_premium_listings_business.md

 #### API Name: business
 #### Usage
-Use GET to retrieve information from the Uberall API.
-Data will be returned for a GMAID.
+Use GET to retrieve business data for a GMAID, that comes from the Uberall API.
 Only "trusted" tokens are accepted - this report cannot be called through an API gateway.

 The data returned will include information about the business which corresponds to the gmaid.